 Adding a One-to-Many Connection

-With a one-to-many type of connection, we add the connection to the child object.
+With a one-to-many type of connection, we add the connection to the child table.
 The reason for this is better workflow options, visual presentation, and data management in your apps.

 Customers and Services:

-- One Customer is related to many Services
+One Customer is related to many Services.

-Customers is the parent object
+Customers is the parent table.

-Services is the child object
+Services is the child table.

 Customers and Invoices:

-One Customer is related to many Invoices
+One Customer is related to many Invoices.

-Customers is the parent object
+Customers is the parent table.

-Invoices is the child object
+Invoices is the child table.

 Adding One-to-One or Many-to-Many Connections

-Add Your Objects and User Roles
+Adding Your Tables and User Roles

-If you are adding user roles for the first time, you will need to activate them first.
+Tip: If you are adding user roles for the first time, you will need to activate them first.
 For instructions on activating user roles, see this article.

-Connect Your Objects and Records
+Connecting Your Tables and Records

-- Create a connection between two objects
+Create a connection between two tables.

 Connect individual records via the connection field.

 Repeat this process for your Invoices > Customers connection.
 For more detailed instructions on adding, editing, and removing connections, see this article.

-Connect Your Records
+Connecting Your Records

 To learn about the different methods of connecting the records in your database, see our guide Connecting Records Together.